Certified Dog Trainer (Cert 3 Dog Training & Behaviour)

 Board approved supervisor (4+2 program)

-Samantha is a Psychologist and clinic director at Psychology & Animal Assisted Wellbeing, a clinic where all psychologists work with a therapy dog providing animal-assisted interventions.
-Sam works with her dogs to provide Animal Assisted Therapy for children, adolescents & adults.
+Samantha is a Psychologist and clinic director at Psychology & Animal Assisted Wellbeing, a clinic where therapists work with a therapy dog providing animal-assisted interventions.
+Sam works with her dogs (Sonny, Oliver & Nala) to provide Animal Assisted Therapy for children, adolescents & adults.

 Samantha has experience working with therapy dogs across various settings, including schools, community mental health and private practice since 2013.
-With a strong background in canine socialization & training, Samantha is able to provide a wealth of information on working with dogs in therapy in a safe and ethical manner.
-Having also begun her training in multi-species animal assisted psychotherapy, her passion, experience and knowledge of the subject situates her at the forefront of this exciting new field in Australia.
 Samantha has spoken as several conferences on AAT topics, including the 50th Australian Psychological Conference in October 2015 and the Australia & New Zealand Psychiatrists Conference in Hobart in 2016.
-Samantha is also involved in providing Equine Assisted Psychotherapy.
-She attended formal EAGALA training in September 2018.
+Samantha is also EAGALA trained (2018) and provides Equine Assisted Psychotherapy with her horses, Power & Ruby.